 To make it simple for you, we’ve created a guide to pairing the right glassware with the right drinks.
 This being the holiday season channel your inner bartender and impress your guests by serving your best spirits in the right glassware.

-Be it mixed, neat or on the rocks, there is a range of glasses designed to enhance the flavours and aromas of a good whisky.
+Be it mixed, neat or on the rocks, there is a range of glasses designed to enhance the flavours and aromas of a good whiskey.

-The Whisky Snifter is where the epitome of Whisky class can be found.
+The Whiskey Snifter is where the epitome of Whiskey class can be found.
 It features a wide bottom that fits easily in the hand, perfect for warming, swirling and releasing flavours.
 The narrower top directs the smell straight to the nose.

-There is also the Glencairn Whisky Glass with a short, solid base.
-It is perfect for learning how to swirl whisky to open up the aromas for a full appreciation of the whisky.
+There is also the Glencairn Whiskey Glass with a short, solid base.
+It is perfect for learning how to swirl whiskey to open up the aromas for a full appreciation of the whiskey.
 The bowl shape channels aromas towards a narrowed rim.

 In general, glasses specifically designed for white wine will have a more upright and “U”-shaped bowl than those meant for red wines.
 It’s meant for young, fresh wines, as the slightly narrow rim of the white wine glass concentrates the nose of highly aromatic white wines.
 The smaller bowl size also keeps the white wine colder than the larger bowls used for reds.